DarkGhostHunter/Laralerts/README.md

 composer require darkghosthunter/laralerts
 ```

 Additionally, [download Bootstrap 4](https://getbootstrap.com) for your frontend.

+And that's it.
+This works out of the box.

 ## Basic Usage